YarinBekor/YaMAS/README.md

 ## Getting Started- ENA

 YaMAS provides an easy-to-use interface in the terminal.
-To download a project from **NCBI SRA**, use the one of the following templates:
+To download a project from **ENA,qiita**, use the one of the following templates:

 ### Get YaMAS ready
 ```